 We notice that no consistent convergence was demonstrated in their simulations.
 In numerous practical works at low $\nu \sim O(10^{-5} {\sim} 10^{-4})$ with proper velocity boundary data (for example, the no-slip on $C^2$ boundaries), it is well-documented that the palinstrophy in a flow may surge to an order of $O(10^8 {\sim} 10^9)$ in the early phase of evolution.
 The numerical size of $|\nabla \omega|^2$ is not a matter of concern, as long as the flow remains incompressible; the key criterion is whether the energy, enstrophy as well as palinstrophy, have converged or not in the light of systematically refined mesh-resolutions.
 Briefly, their results are rather crude and tentative.
-Above all, their ideas for finite-time singularities directly contradict the well-established global regularity for two-dimensional incompressible viscous flows, see Leray (1934); and Ladyzhenskaya (1959).} By comparison, theoretical evaluation of the vorticity on $\real^3$ is less troublesome.
-For turbulence, the assumption of homogeneity no longer makes sense.
+Above all, their ideas for finite-time singularities directly contradict the well-established global regularity for two-dimensional incompressible viscous flows, see Leray (1934); and Ladyzhenskaya (1959).}